-Each party hereby acknowledges and agrees that each of the other parties holds the benefit of Clauses 35.1, 35.2, 35.3, and 35.4 for itself and as trustee and agent for its officers, employees, sub-contractors, delegates and agents.
+Each party hereby acknowledges and agrees that each of the other parties holds the benefit of Clauses 35.2, 35.3, and 35.4 for itself and as trustee and agent for its officers, employees, sub-contractors, delegates and agents.

-Each party hereby acknowledges and agrees that the provisions of this Clause 35 have been the subject of discussion and negotiation and are fair and reasonable having regard to the circumstances as at the date hereof and that where any provision of this Agreement provides for a liquidated damage payment to be payable by a Distribution Business upon or in respect of its failure to meet a service level for the provision of MPAS, each party agrees and acknowledges that such provision has been the subject of discussion and negotiation, and in the case of liquidated damages payment that the amount provided to be payable represents a genuine pre-estimate of the loss of the party.
+Each party hereby acknowledges and agrees that the provisions of this Clause 35 have been the subject of discussion and negotiation and are fair and reasonable having regard to the circumstances as at the date hereof.

 For the avoidance of doubt, nothing in this Clause 35 shall prevent or restrict any party enforcing any obligation (including suing for a debt) owed to it under or pursuant to this Agreement.

-PART IX: EVENTS OF DEFAULT AND CONSEQUENCES OF DEFAULT

-EVENTS OF DEFAULT AND CONSEQUENCES OF DEFAULT
+Not Used